-The fiduciary duty of undivided loyalty in the trust context, as stated in Subsection (1) and amplified in Subsection (2), is particularly intense so that, in circumstances. most its prohibitions are absolute for prophylactic reasons.
-The rationale begins with а recognition that it may be difficult for a trustee to resist temptation when personal interests conflict with fiduciary duty.
-In such situations, for reasons peculiar to typical trust relationships, the policy of the trust law is to prefer (as a matter of default law) to remove altogether the occasions of temptation rather than to monitor fiduciary behavior and attempt to uncover and punish abuses when a trustee has actually succumbed to temptation.
-This policy of strict prohibition also provides a reasonable circumstantial assurance (except as waived by the settlor or an affected beneficiary) that beneficiaries will not be deprived of a disinterested trustee's and objective judgment.
+The fiduciary duty of undivided loyalty in the trust context, as stated in Subsection (1) and amplified Subsection (2),particularly intense so that, in circumstances, most prohibitions are absolute for prophylactic reasons. rationale begins with recognition that it may be difficult for a trustee to resist temptation when personal interests conflict with fiduciary duty.
+In such situations, for reasons peculiar to typical trust relationships, the policy of the trust law is to prefer (as a matter of default law) to altogether remove of temptation occasions rather than monitor to fiduciary behavior and attempt to uncover and punish abuses when a trustee has actually succumbed to temptation.
+This policy of prohibition strict also provides a reasonable circumstantial assurance (except as waived by the affected settlor or an beneficiary) that beneficiaries will not be deprived of a trustee's disinterested and objective judgment.